IsaaacLim/42cursus_06_ft_containers/README.md

 4. VectorIterator
    - how to invoke the `operator->`?
 5. Change `Makefile` to using -std=c++98, add spacing to `<<>>`, remove `Makefile` comments
+6. Map
+   - How to pass comparator function during initiation

 ### Resources